 Some interesting emblem has been painted over on the tail.
 Photo: Nigel Daw collection

 |Sempati later changed PK-JDB to PK-JDG.
 Seen at Singapore-Seletar in September 1975.
 Photo by Geoff Goodall|

 at Bali-Denpasar in 1981 while on long-term lease to

 Painted as PK-JDD 6.69.
 Stan Booker commenced test flights on 19.7.69 with circuits at Parafield and then Adelaide-West Beach Airport, remained parked at Adelaide Airport until 22.7.69 when Stan Booker arrived from Parafield in N16895.
 N16895 was left at Adelaide while Stan flew PK-JDD to Parafield.
 Returned to West Beach from Parafield 21.7 and overnighted, returned to Parafield 22.7.69.
 Repainted at Parafield as N16893 and departed Parafield 27.7.69 on the ferry to Indonesia, flown by Stan Booker and his partner Don Reidpath, carrying 2 Indonesian pilots and an Indonesian CAA examiner.
-Landed at Leigh Creek SA, Alice Springs, Darwin, generating a number of SAR Phases due lack of radio contact, Booker claiming he always flew "No SAR".
+Landed at Leigh Creek SA, Alice Springs, Darwin, generating a number of SAR Phases due lack of radio contact.
 DCA incident report quotes "Captain of N16893 is already under the scrutiny of the Inspector of Air Safety due to his irregular departures from Parafield."

 On arrival Indonesia, reverted to PK-JDD, officially registered as such 18.6.69 to Sempati Air Transport.
 Did not enter service with Sempati.
 Parked at Jakarta-Kemayoran, where it was still sitting in 11.70, weathered condition with both registrations readable.